 Robotics; St Alban’s College and St Augustine’s Leap School.

-The pupils from Grade 8 of St Augustine’s Leap School together with the Form 1’s of St Alban’s College all enjoy hands-on construction activities on the 9 June 2017 at the College.
+The pupils from Grade 8 of St Augustine’s Leap School together with the Form 1’s of St Alban’s College all enjoyed the hands-on construction activities on the 9 June 2017 at the College.
 They love the chance to show their peers and instructors what they’ve learned and what they can do, and there’s no doubt that there will be a need for another interaction in the foreseeable future.

 Robotics play an important role because it strengthens, support the pupils’ skills, and it develop their knowledge through the creation, the design, and the assembly of robots.